Clive Wearing: Reports

+Wearing's case was described in a case report in the Journal of Clinical and Experimental Neuropsychology in 1995.

 Wearing's wife Deborah has written a book about her husband's case entitled Forever Today.

 His story was told in a 1986 documentary entitled Equinox: Prisoner of Consciousness, in which he was interviewed by Jonathan Miller.
 Neurologist Oliver Sacks mentions the documentary in his book The Man Who Mistook His Wife for a Hat.
 An updated story was told in the 2005 ITV documentary The Man with the 7 Second Memory (although Wearing's short-term memory span can be up to 30 seconds).

 He was also featured in the 1988 PBS series, The Mind, in Episode 1, In Search of the Mind.
 A follow-up episode was aired in 1998 on the second edition of The Mind as Life Without Memory: The Case of Clive Wearing.

 He also appears in the 2006 documentary series Time, where his case is used to illustrate the effect of losing one's perception of time.

 His story was also told in episode No. 304 – 'Memory and Forgetting' on the show Radio Lab on New York Public Radio, WNYC.

 He appears in Eric Kandel's holiday lectures on the Howard Hughes Medical Institute.

 Sacks wrote about Wearing himself in a chapter in his 2007 book, Musicophilia: Tales of Music and the Brain, and an article in The New Yorker titled "The Abyss".

 Sam Kean also discussed Wearing's life in the twelfth chapter of his 2014 book, The Tale of the Dueling Neurosurgeons.

 Wearing's story was also featured on an episode of the TLC series Medical Incredible.